LTCtools/multilite/src/assemble/readme_assemble.txt

-The exe.xml is used to assemble the main executable jar: multiuro-exe.jar
+The exe.xml is used to assemble the main executable jar: multilite-exe.jar